Jul 7th, 2014 by Mark at PocketMaps

 As frequent visitors here know, "wayfinding" is a word we take pleasure in using.
 At its most basic, the meaning is simple: “to get from here to there in the easiest possible way.”
-But this nifty term has been taken up by architects, urban planners and city officials, and given a much richer and more useful meaning.
+But this nifty term has been taken up by architects, urban planners and city officials, and given a much more vibrant and more useful meaning.

 For example, St. Augustine, Florida is implementing a wayfinding strategy to help tourists find the city's historic sites.
-This is no small undertaking, considering that St. Augustine is the oldest continuously inhabited city in United States (settled by Europeans).
+This is no small undertaking, considering that St. Augustine is the oldest continuously inhabited city in the United States (settled by Europeans).
 This Florida landmark dates back to 1565 and is chock full of historic structures.

-The approach is simple, but expected to be a big hit.
+The approach is simple but expected to be a big hit.
 Starting in July 2014, 6' signs will be placed around the city, listing dozens of important sites.
-Smaller, supplemental maps and lists will be posted in additional locations.
+Smaller, supplemental maps and lists will are going to be posted in additional locations.
 Two signs, targeted at pedestrians, will be sited at the heavily trafficked Plaza de la Constitucion and the visitor information center.
 To learn more, read the piece in the St. Augustine Record,'You are here' 'Wayfinding' signs and mobile website for historic structures in works for St. Augustine.

 To learn how PocketMaps can help you create the perfect wayfinding tool, please contact us.